Zagrios/bs-manager/CONTRIBUTING.md

 ## Need Help?

 If you have any questions or need further assistance, feel free to **open an issue** or reach out via the project’s communication channels.
-We appreciate any and all contributions you make to BS-Manager!
+We appreciate any and all contributions you make to BSManager!

-Thank you for your interest in making BS-Manager better!
+Thank you for your interest in making BSManager better!